thekoc11/NamedEntityLanguageModel/README.md

 ##### 2. To train entity composite model we use python3 main_ori_with_type.py.
 ##### 3. At inference, we use inference.py.

 ##### 4. To reproduce our result, simply run 'python inference_loaded.py' of https://drive.google.com/drive/folders/1VhFvOHDQcTV7_gJ5BhAqccG4otRWIdLY?usp=sharing which will use the already trained models.
+In this version, we also show that with our joint inference schema, AWD_LSTM itself can work suffciiently well and replace the entity composite model.

 ##### 5. The corresponding data are in awd-lstm-lm/data folder in link shared above.

 ##### 6. The uncleaned datasets are also relesead for future challenge (can be found in awd-lstm-lm/recipies/data/corpus in the google drive path shared above)